giantswarm/rfc/management-cluster-access/README.md

 - While dex allows an array of connectors, we currently use a fixed naming for our single `giantswarm` connector.
 We need to revisit what relies on this convention to ensure the second connector is equal.
 - Regardless of other means auf authentication being implemented, adding another dex idp would be beneficial.

-### Service account tokens

-Other than client certificates, we could also look at service accounts as a means of managing access.

-- Service accounts can be rotated so they carry less risk in that regard than client certificates.
-- This should not be a standard access method for human engineers.
-- We would need to discover how to implement this.
-A dedicated controller for managing service account access is thinkable.

-### Other access methods
+### Other methods

-- To be discussed
+For the time being we focus on above mentioned means of authentication.
+Service account tokens are another one which we could revisit in the future.
+However, to authenticate human users, SSO is preferred.

 ### Related stories